microprediction/timemachines/README.md

              s    Any,         # Posterior state, intended for safe keeping by the callee until the next invocation

-In returning state, one possible intent is that the *caller* might carry the state from one invocation to the next, not the *callee*.
+In returning state, the likely intent is that the *caller* might carry the state from one invocation to the next, not the *callee*.
 This is arguably more convenient than having the predicting object maintain state, because the caller can "freeze" the state as they see fit, as when making conditional predictions.
-It also eyes lambda-based deployments and *encourages* tidy use of internal state - not that we succeed when calling down to statsmodels (but all the home grown models here use simple dictionaries, making serialization trivial).
+This also eyes lambda-based deployments and *encourages* tidy use of internal state - not that we succeed when calling down to statsmodels (but all the home grown models here use simple dictionaries, making serialization trivial).
+See [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd).

-### Skater hyper-parameters
+### Skater hyper-parameters in the interval (0,1)

 We use a further, somewhat unusual convention.
-All model hyper-parameters, should they exist, are squished down into a *scalar* quantity *r*.
-This imposes at skater "design time" a consistent hyper-parameter space.
+All model hyper-parameters, should they exist, are squished down into a *scalar* quantity *r* in (0,1).
+This imposes at "design time" a consistent hyper-parameter space.
 This step may seem unnatural, but it facilitates comparisons of models and hyper-parameter optimizers in different settings.
   It is workable, we hope, with some space-filling curve conventions.
 More on that below.